 What is Google Analytics?

-Google Analytics is a free platform for analyzing the traffic on your website.
-It features a wealth of useful reports and the ability to segment data to extract valuable insights about your website’s performance.
+Google Analytics is a free platform for analyzing traffic on your website.
+This go-to digital marketing tool features a wealth of useful reports and the ability to segment data to extract valuable insights about your website’s performance.

 Why do I need Google Analytics?

 Simply put, if you don’t measure something, you have no idea how to improve it.
 Since your website is often your most important marketing asset, you need to know how it’s performing to reliably optimize it.
 Google Analytics provides that data for you, so you can increase revenue.

 You’ll be able to see data like:

 - How many visits your website’s pages receive